Job Hunting During a Recession

 You can tailor your resume/cover letter to each position, ensuring that you’ve included the necessary keywords/skills along with clearly demonstrating how you’ve succeeded in the role.

-Also, you can identify and target the decision-maker responsible for making the hiring decisions and send them your resume directly.
+Also, you can find the decision-maker responsible for making the hiring decisions and send them your resume directly.

 No matter how you approach it, job searching during a recession is going to be much harder than during normal times.
 You may have to be flexible in the types of roles you take along with expecting probable reduced salaries.